foundriesio/docs/source/reference-manual/security/security.rst

 Secure Boot (Hardware Root of Trust)
 ------------------------------------

-FoundriesFactory `Secure Boot` is the mechanism to force a device to only execute boot software that is signed by a certain set of keys.
+FoundriesFactory `Secure Boot` is a mechanism to force a device to only execute boot software signed by a certain set of keys.
 The verification process and corresponding security functions are performed by the SoC boot ROM.
-These are the starting points for building a hardware root of trust.
+These are the starting points for building *a hardware root of trust*.

 The SoC hardware security manual should be consulted to identify the supported key types and the signing process.
 Secure Boot specifics of select hardware platforms are described below.